neoochii/Dasan_Unlocker/README.md

 3. Reboot or power ON the device while RX and TX remain shorted.

-4. Wait a few seconds until the device enters unlock mode.
+4. Wait a few seconds until the device enters unlock mode.(Only pwr light will turn on in this mode , auth pon light wont )

 5. Remove the short from RX and TX.